schrockwell/bodyguard/README.md

 ## Recommendations

-Here are a few helpful tips and conventions to follow when laying out Authy in your app.
+Here are a few helpful tips and conventions to follow when laying out Bodyguard in your app.

 ### File Naming and Location

+Place policy files in `lib/my_app/policies`.

 Limit one policy module per file, and name the files like `[MODEL]_policy.ex`, for example `user_policy.ex` and `post_policy.ex`.

-For plain Elixir apps, place policies in `lib/policies`.
-For Phoenix web apps, put them in `web/policies` instead.

 ### Member Versus Collection Actions